-Covering almost two million square kilometers (over 760,000 sq mi), the nation is the fifth largest country in the Americas by total area and the 13th largest independent state in the world.
+Covering almost 2 million sq kilometers, the nation is the fifth largest country in the Americas by total area and the 13th largest independent state in the world.

 Pre-Columbian Mexico dates to about 8,000 BC, is identified as one of seven cradles of civilization, and was home to many advanced Mesoamerican civilizations, such as the Olmec, Toltec, Teotihuacan, Zapotec, Maya, and Aztec.

-Due to its rich culture and history, Mexico ranks first in the Americas and seventh in the world by a number of UNESCO World Heritage Sites.
+Due to its rich culture and history, Mexico ranks 1st in the Americas and 7th in the world by a number of UNESCO World Heritage Sites.